 We strive to make our worship service accessible and welcoming.
 If you have any questions about the service, child care, or what to expect, you can ask our greeter when you arrive.
 Or, if you’d like to talk to our elders or pastor before you visit, please email or call 651-771-0125.

 Finding Us: The easiest way to get to our church is from Lexington Avenue.
 Turn east onto Como Avenue.
 The road curves, and the first thing you’ll see ahead on the north side of the street is Twin Cities German Immersion School (TCGIS) (currently under construction.)
-We are across the street on the south side (a church that looks like a school.)
+We are across the street on the south side, at the corner of Como and Oxford.

 Parking: Parking is available in the lot behind our church building or on the street.
 If you ride your bike, you can bring it inside with you.

 Accessibility: Our front entrance on Como Avenue is stair-free.
 A lift provides access to the sanctuary, lower levels, and an accessible restroom.